breezy-team/loggerhead/README.txt

     $ ./start-loggerhead.py

-This will run loggerhead in the background.
-It listens on port 8080 by default, so go to http://localhost:8080/ in your browser to see the list of bublished branches.
+This will run loggerhead in the background, listening on port 8080 by default.

 To stop Loggerhead, run::